dapr/community/community-membership.md

 - Reviewer for, or author of, at least 5 substantial PRs to the codebase, with the definition of substantial area to the maintainer's discretion (e.g. refactors/adds new functionality rather than one-line pulls)
-- Nominated by a maintainer from the relevant repository:
+- Nominated by a maintainer from the repository in which the nomination is applied to:
+  - With an approving vote of at least 2 maintainers from the repository maintainers.
+In the case of a repository with a solo maintainer, a single vote suffices
-  - With no objections from other repository maintainers
+  - With no objections from other repository maintainers for a period of one week
+  - Steering committee acts as the final resolution to any escalation
   - Done through PR to update the `CODEOWNERS`

 ### Responsibilities and privileges